-^{ -} Cautionary Note to U.S. Investors: The above table uses the terms "mineral resource," "measured mineral resource," "indicated mineral resource", "measured and indicated mineral resource" and "inferred mineral resource".
-Investors are cautioned not to assume that all or any part of a mineral deposit in the above categories will ever be converted into SEC Industry Guide 7 compliant reserves.
-MLP and NBP do not contain SEC Industry Guide 7 compliant reserves and the properties are exploratory in nature.
-See "Cautionary Note to U.S. Investors Concerning Estimates of Measured, Indicated and Inferred Resources and Proven and Probable Reserves" above.
+^{-} Cautionary Note to U.S. Investors: Table 4 uses the terms "mineral resource," "measured mineral resource," "indicated mineral resource", "measured and indicated mineral resource" and "inferred mineral resource".
+Investors are cautioned not to assume that all or any part of a mineral deposit in the above categories will ever be converted into SEC compliant reserves NBP does not contain SEC compliant reserves and the property is exploratory in nature.
+See "Cautionary Note to U.S. Investors Concerning Estimates of Measured, Indicated and Inferred Resources and Proven and Probable Reserves".